genie360s/postman-course-ai-text-summarizer/README.md

 ----
 **Project Motivation**
 - Created this project , since Replit has recently shutdown an alternative to Replit is GitHub CodeSpaces.
 Contributions are welcomed.

+*NB* : This template is adopted from  [Replit Postman AI Text Summarizer Template](https://replit.com/@postman/AI-Text-Summarizer-App-Starter-Template) , due to efforts of enabling using alternatives such as GitHub Codespaces